vantage-sh/docs.vantage.sh/docs/cost_recommendations.md

 These recommendations are focused on [managed workloads](https://kubernetes.io/docs/concepts/workloads/controllers/) within Kubernetes clusters and do not provide rightsizing recommendations for the Kubernetes nodes themselves.

 :::tip
-For a full guide on understanding rightsizing and how to rightsize Kubernetes resources, see the following article in the [Cloud Cost Handbook](https://handbook.vantage.sh/https://handbook.vantage.sh/datadog/kubernetes-rightsizing/).
+For a full guide on understanding rightsizing and how to rightsize Kubernetes resources, see the following article in the [Cloud Cost Handbook](https://handbook.vantage.sh/kubernetes/kubernetes-rightsizing/).
 :::

 #### View Kubernetes Rightsizing Recommendations

 :::note
 Rightsizing recommendations require version 1.0.24 or later of the Vantage Kubernetes agent.
 See the [Kubernetes agent documentation](/kubernetes_agent#upgrade-agent) for information on how to upgrade the agent.
 Once the upgrade is complete, the agent will begin uploading the data needed to generate rightsizing recommendations.
 After the agent is upgraded or installed, recommendations will become available within 48 hours.
 This step is required to ensure there is enough data to make a valid recommendation.
-Historical data is not available before the agent upgrade, so it is recommended that you cyclical resource usage pattern, such as a weekly spike when first viewing recommendations.
+Historical data is not available before the agent upgrade, so it is recommended that you recognize cyclical resource usage patterns, such as a weekly spike when you first review recommendations.
 :::

-1. Click **View resources** to view each identified Kubernetes workload that is recommended for rightsizing.
+1. From the **Cost Recommendations** screen, click **View resources** to view each identified Kubernetes workload that is recommended for rightsizing.
-2. The **Rightsizing** tab for Kubernetes workloads on the [Active Resources](/active_resources) screen is displayed.
+2. Select a workload from the list.
+The workload is displayed within the [Active Resources](/active_resources) screen.
+3. Select the **Rightsizing** tab.
 A section for each container that’s identified for rightsizing is included.
    - Each recommendation includes a high-fidelity graph of CPU and RAM used within the container in the past month, the average and maximum usage for mCPU and memory, and recommendations for how to rightsize your configuration.
 The chart includes a per-day average usage.
 The table provides a 30-day average and 30-day average max usage.
    :::note
-   mCPU refers to milliCPU which is a fractional representation of CPU, where 1 CPU is equal to 1000 milliCPU. **Current Configuration** comes from the currently configured requests for the Pod Template within the Controller Spec.
-This is collected by the Kubernetes agent hourly and updated when the cost data is imported roughly once per 24 hours.
+   mCPU refers to milliCPU which is a fractional representation of CPU, where 1 CPU is equal to 1000 milliCPU. **Current Configuration** comes from the currently configured requests for the pod template within the controller spec.
+This is collected by the Kubernetes agent hourly and updated when the cost data is imported, roughly once per 24 hours.
    :::
-   - The **Potential Monthly Savings** are also provided to indicate your potential savings when these recommendations are implemented on your Kubernetes resources.
+   - The **Potential Monthly Savings** are also provided to indicate your estimated savings once these recommendations are implemented on your Kubernetes resources.

 <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="The Kubernetes Rightsizing UI with a sample recommendation displayed" width="80%" src="/img/k8s-rightsize.png" />